Madam Ambassador of Greece, Jonathan Cambouris, Bishop Apostolos, Consul of Cyprus

 The Greek Cultural Garden was dedicated June 24, 1940.
 HPS maintains the Greek Garden, restoring and replanting, and preserving this landmark reflecting our Hellenic heritage to the city.
 Two doric columns frame the garden’s entrance opening into a plaza, laid out in the shape of a cross, containing a reflecting pool.
 A wall and pylons symbolize the wall of the Parthenon.
 Stone tablets on the wall are inscribed with the names of prominent Greek artists, philosophers, writers and scientists.

 Since HPS re-dedicated the garden in 1994, we have seen the realization of several new gardens.
 Our involvement has helped to sustain this unique cultural gem in the city of Cleveland.
-Our long-term plans call for a Poet’s Bench and a bronze relief sculpture on the Parthenon wall to fully realize the original garden plans.
+Our long-term plans call for a Poet’s Bench and a stone relief sculpture on the Parthenon wall to fully realize the original garden plans.
+You can support the new sculptures here: Project 83

 The Greek Garden is a popular location for weddings and wedding pictures throughout the year.

-The Annual One World Day Festival is a fun event with a parade of nations, a naturalization ceremony, music food and dancing, and tours throughout the gardens.
+The Annual One World Day Festival is a fun event with a parade of nations, a naturalization ceremony, music, food, dancing, and tours throughout the gardens.
 The Cleveland Cultural Gardens Federation has hosted this event since 1946.

 HPS provides resources and guidance to the Greek community in Northeast Ohio with the goal of perpetuating Hellenic cultural identity across generations.